jmolenaa/get_next_line/README.md

+# Get Next Line

+This project involves programming a function called `get_next_line` in C, which reads a line from a file descriptor.
+The function is designed to be highly convenient and employs the concept of static variables in C programming.

+## Functionality

-The goal of this project was to write a function that takes a file descriptor and returns a pointer to a string containing the first line of the file.
-Consecutive calls to the function return the next lines form the file.\
+The function reads lines from a file descriptor one at a time, and returns the read line as the output.
+When it encounters the end of the file it will return a NULL pointer.
+It reads BUFFER_SIZE bytes at a time, the default is 10, but it can be changed during compilation by using the -D flag.
+In case of any errors it will return a NULL pointer and set errno to the appropiate error.
+The function doesn't handle opening or closing the file descriptor, it's up to the user to handle this.
-The function also works for multiple open file descriptors and it can read from standard input.\
+The function can read from standard input if the appropriate file descriptor is passed to it.
-Remember that the pointer returned is allocated on the heap so free when neccesary.\
+The bonus part allows for reading from multiple file descriptors at simultaneously.

+### My implementation

-I've created three versions of the funciton that use different ways of reading the line.\
+I've created three versions of the function that use different ways of storing what was already read.

-Strjoin uses a standard joining of read buffers to create the returned pointer.\
+##### GNL_join - joins what has been read with everything that has been read so far.
-Strdoublearray stores all buffers read in an array and then concatenates them at the end.\
+##### GNL_doublearray - stores all buffers read in an array and then concatenates them once a newline or EOF has been read.
-Strlist uses a list to store all buffers read and then concatenates them.\
+##### GNL_lists - stores all buffers read in a list and then concatenates them once a newline or EOF has been read.

-Compile the get_next_line.c and get_next_line_utils.c with any other program and call get_next_line(fd) to use the function.
+### Usage

+Add the two .c files from one of the GNL versions to your compilation and include the header file.
+Call 'get_next_line' to use the function.
+The function is also added to my [Codam_libft](https://github.com/jmolenaa/Codam_libft)